 I see Twilio's end to end platformula as a textbook example of what I call "3rd foothold" disruption.
 Here's what I mean.
-In a December 2015 piece in HBR, Clayton Christensen and colleagues took Silicon Valley to task for forking his theory of disruption to pretty much mean anything anybody does that is competitive with an incumbent.
-In the essay Christensen clarifies and expands on his view that disruption originates in either "low end" or "new" markets--i.e. there are "two footholds" for disruption.
+In a December 2015 piece in HBR, Clayton Christensen and colleagues took Silicon Valley to task for forking his "2 footholds" theory of disruption to pretty much mean anything anybody does that is competitive with an incumbent.
+In the essay Christensen clarifies and expands on his view that disruption originates in either "low end" or "new" markets--i.e. there he sees "two footholds" for disruption.

 In the spirit of embracing and extending his thinking in the XaaS economy, I argue that there is a 3rd foothold for disruption--an "ingredient foothold" that provides a path to mainstream adoption of startup offerings based on inside/out innovation--e.g. the kind of "building block" services innovation that Twilio delivers.

 Hey, that actually makes Twilio 4 things!
+The 4th thing?

 A reference case and role model for every XaaS building block startup on the planet!

 Joseph Bentzel is the founder and senior consultant at Platformula1.